DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-new.md

 <ul>
   <li>Only Admins (considered that in Meddicc Score, may be different from HubSpot admins) can access Settings.
 This will get access to customize the experience of Meddicc Score.
 It is organized in four sections: General settings, Company Profile (to provide context to the AI),  Framework (to modify the questions) and Users (to manage user access and licences).</li>
-    <li>It can be accessed by clicking on "Settings" on the bottom part of the Cards or going to Hubspot Settings > Connected Apps > Meddicc Score > Settings.</li>
+    <li>It can be accessed by clicking on "Settings" on the bottom part of the Cards or going to Hubspot Settings > Integrations > Connected Apps > Meddicc Score > Settings.</li>
 </ul>

 <p class="text-center"><img src="../../assets/images/guide8n.png" alt="Editing" class="w-50 my-3 border border-3 border-primary rounded rounded-3"></p>